- Sports and Recreation

 - Swivels: Size 10, barrel or snap

 - Bobber or Float: 1" round, or comparable foam float

-- Bait: Powerbait, worms, salmon eggs etc. Read more at Top 5 Best Trout Baits
+- Bait: Powerbait, worms, salmon eggs etc. For more information, check out my guide on Top 5 Best Trout.

 So that's all for bait fishing gear.
 If you plan on using lures you'll want a variety of choices.
 Some favorites are: